vishal606/CVPR/README.md

+# Computer Vision
-# Biuld a CNN model to classify the MNIST handwritten digits dataset.
+Biuld a CNN model to classify the MNIST handwritten digits dataset.